Find your Dream Job

 Maximize Every Move

 Quantifying your goals is effective, yet make sure that every move you make is purposeful.
-Mindlessly applying to 50 jobs a day is probably less effective than spending the time to apply to the right job.
+Mindlessly applying to 50 jobs a day is probably less effective than spending the time to apply for the right job.
 Search for the right positions, thoroughly research the company, and tailor your cover letter and resume.
-Set goals, but keep them realistic so that all your efforts count and you’re one step closer toward employment.
+Set goals, but keep them realistic so that all your efforts count and you’re one step closer to employment.

 Write Down Daily Affirmations